VijayaY836/Collaborative-Whiteboard/README.md

 5. **Undo & clear** — `undo-stroke` removes only the ops belonging to that stroke ID *and* that user from the room's history, then broadcasts a full `redraw-all` so everyone stays in sync. `clear-canvas` wipes a room's history entirely.
 6. **Leaving** — on disconnect, the user is dropped from the room's presence list and their cursor disappears for everyone else.

-## Deployment

-The server serves both the API and the static frontend (`app.use(express.static('public'))`), so **a single deploy is all you need** — no separate frontend host required.

-### Render (recommended)

-1. Push this repo to GitHub.
-2. On [render.com](https://render.com): **New → Web Service** → connect your repo.
-3. **Build Command:** `npm install` — **Start Command:** `npm start`.
-4. Deploy.
-Render gives you a public `https://your-app.onrender.com` URL — that's your whole app.

-> Free Render services spin down after 15 minutes of inactivity and take ~30–60s to wake on the next request.
-Normal behavior on the free tier.

-### Railway / Fly.io / Heroku

-All work the same way — just point the start command at `npm start`.
-The app already listens on `process.env.PORT`, so no extra config is needed.

-### Optional: splitting frontend and backend

-If you'd rather serve the frontend from a CDN-backed static host (e.g. Vercel) while Render (or similar) handles the Socket.IO server:

-1. Deploy the backend as above and note its URL.
-2. In `public/js/main.js`, set `SOCKET_SERVER_URL` to that URL.
-3. Deploy a second, frontend-only project pointed at the `public/` folder as its root — no build step needed, it's static files.

-This is entirely optional — most deployments won't need it.

 ## Using the app

 1. Enter a name and a room code (or click **New** for a random one), then **Enter the room**.